Community Manager Milda Ratkelyte checks out hostels in Singapore and came up with the 10 most highly-recommended by travellers.

 9. G4 Station Backpackers’ Hostel

-The hostel offers cosy, relaxed atmosphere, good quality, clean and inexpensive private or shared accommodation in Singapore.
-It’s situated right at the heart of the city, with walking distances to Orchard Road, Bugis Junction and Little India.
-Besides, we have a wealth of public transport options close by.
+This hostel offers cosy, relaxed, good quality, clean and inexpensive private or shared accommodation in Singapore.
+It’s situated right at the heart of the city, with walking distance to Orchard Road, Bugis Junction and Little India with a wealth of public transport options close by.
 Everything is almost just a hop away!
-G4 Station provides free blankets, personal lockers, bed lights, hearty breakfast, high speed wi-fi connection, 24hr movie screenings, daily local papers for viewing, as well as luggage storage services after check out.
+G4 Station provides free blankets, personal lockers, bed lights, a hearty breakfast, high speed wi-fi connection, 24-hour movie screenings, daily local papers for viewing, as well as luggage storage services after check-out.

 10. Plush Pods

-Located in Bugis, this hostel makes it a perfect choice for the ones wishing to explore the city.
-Singapore’s hipster quarters- Haji Lane and Arab Street, are located just few minutes away.
+Located in Bugis, this hostel makes it the perfect choice for those wishing to explore the city.
+Singapore’s hipster quarters – Haji Lane and Arab Street, are located just few minutes away.
 Explore street art, have a chilled drink at one of the cool bars and shop at local designer stores.
-Each pod in the hostel has its own reading light, power socket, lockable luggage space and curtain for privacy.
+Each pod in the hostel has its own reading light, power socket, lockable luggage space and curtains for privacy.
 The price includes wi-fi access, light breakfast and linens.